These Prime Day Lightning Deals are going fast — shop them now

-Amazon’s fall Prime Day — Prime Big Deal Days — is here, with Lightning Deals on bedding, tech, pet essentials and more during the 48-hour sale, exclusive to Prime members.
+Amazon’s fall Prime Day — Prime Big Deal Days — is nearly over.
+However, there are still plenty of Lightning Deals on bedding, tech, pet essentials and more during the 48-hour sale that Prime members can take advantage of.
 You can also find deals on home and kitchen, vacuums and more.

 SKIP AHEAD Amazon Prime Day Lightning Deals